R&D projects

 NOTE: This section requires serious cleanup, because the system have evolved!!
 Tibi

-Below is a tutorial about the first implementation of R&D projects in the Value Network software.
+Below is a tutorial about the first implementation of R&D projects in the server-based NRP-CAS software.
 It will most certainly require great changes, some of which are suggested in the tutorial.

 On the Demand page, click the "Create R&D Project" button: